aircss/aircss.github.io/content/typography/white-space.rst

 White space
 ###########

+:icon: paragraph.svg
+:summary: Sometime it is necessary to set a different strategy to handle white
+    spaces and new lines from the default one web browser use in an element.

 Sometime it is necessary to set a different strategy to handle white spaces and new lines from the default one web browser use in an element.